September 13, 2013: Apple and Samsung head back to court to determine how much the Korean company must pay for copying the iPhone.

 While Samsung won verdicts in South Korea, Japan and the United Kingdom, Apple won a $1.05 billion ruling in the United States.
 But the following March, U.S. District Judge Lucy Koh slashed $450 million from the $1 billion awarded to Apple after deciding the jury miscalculated the damages.

-The November lawsuit was intended to work out the exact level of damages.
-Apple asked for $379 million, while Samsung countered by saying it owed just $52 million.
+The November lawsuit was intended to work out the exact size of damages.
+Apple asked for $379 million, while Samsung said it owed just $52 million.